-Texas State's 34,225 students choose from 96 bachelor’s, 87 master’s and 12 doctoral degree programs offered by the following colleges: Applied Arts, McCoy College of Business Administration, Education, Fine Arts and Communication, Health Professions, Liberal Arts, Science and Engineering, University College and the Graduate College.
+Texas State's more than 36,000 students choose from 97 bachelor’s, 88 master’s and 12 doctoral degree programs offered by the following colleges: Applied Arts, McCoy College of Business Administration, Education, Fine Arts and Communication, Health Professions, Liberal Arts, Science and Engineering, University College and The Graduate College.
 As an Emerging Research University, Texas State offers opportunities for discovery and innovation to faculty and students.

 Our students come from around the globe, and our student body is diverse.
-Thirty-five percent of Texas State students are ethnic minorities.
-Hispanic Outlook ranks Texas State 15th in the nation for the number of bachelor's degrees awarded to Hispanic students.
+Forty-two percent of Texas State students are ethnic minorities.
+Hispanic Outlook magazine ranks Texas State 18th in the nation in Hispanic undergraduate enrollment and 23rd in the nation for total degrees awarded to Hispanic students.
 See the University Factbook for more information on our student body.

 Texas State is proud to be a tobacco-free campus.

-Texas State University Round Rock Campus is the official name of Texas State’s campus north of Austin where students can take upper-level courses leading to bachelor’s degrees and complete master’s degree and certificate programs.
+The Texas State University Round Rock Campus is located north of Austin.
+Students there can take upper-level courses leading to bachelor’s degrees and complete master’s degree and certificate programs.
 Students who complete their degree requirements at the Round Rock Campus earn their degrees from Texas State University.

 You can find more complete information about Texas State’s Round Rock Campus in these Frequently Asked Questions (FAQs).